Want a step-by-step guide to earning travel rewards in the military?

 - 1% cash back on all other purchases

-That 6% cash back on your first $6,000 in US supermarket purchases is incredible and equals $360 in statement credits each year.
+That 6% cash back on your first $6,000 in US supermarket purchases is incredible and equals $360 each year.
 That’s a huge savings!
 Using public transit is already economical, and becomes even more so when using this card to pay for tickets and fares.
-The 6% earnings rate does apply to purchases at US-based military commissaries.
+And just like with the American Express Gold Card, the 6% earning applies for purchases at US-based military commissaries.

-- 60,000 bonus miles after you spend $3,000 in purchases within three months of opening the account, and then an additional 10,000 miles after spending $6,000 in the first six months.
+- 40,000 miles after you spend $2,000 in purchases within three months of opening the account

-- Earn 2 miles for every dollar spent at restaurants, hotels (booked with the hotel), eligible delivery services, and at United Airlines.
-1 mile per dollar spent everywhere else.
+- Earn 2 miles for every dollar spent at restaurants, hotels, and at United Airlines–1 mile per dollar spent everywhere else

 - Most travel partners of any airline alliance